fitchcodev/KOLeT_R2/README.md

-# Welcome to your KOlet APP 👋
+# Welcome to your KOLeT APP 👋

 ### Number One Tap to Pay Solution for Africa